fagan2888/ffiec_cdr_call_reports_downloader/README.md

 My program procedes in the following steps.

 First, it opens the webpage on a new, automated Chrome window.
 Pretty easy.
-You should notice, somewhere in my code I've put the following lines:

 Then, it looks for the set of options under the "_Available Products_" header.<sup>*</sup>
 It then emulates a selection (as triggered by a human click) on the option labelled "_Call Reports -- Single Period_."